wotakumoe/wotaku/docs/guides/manga/opds.md

 OPDS is widely supported by most self-hosted library management systems, like Calibre, Kavita or Komga, and we'll dive on how to enable it on the three of them, but it's usually enabled by default.

 This guide will explain how to server your library available in your computer/server to your Kindle/Kobo device.
-We will be using the OPDS protocol as the main way of downloading our content to our Kindle.
+We will be using the OPDS protocol as the main way of downloading our content to our device.

 ## Enabling OPDS